umm-maybe/fediautomod/README.md

 6. Create and enter a new Python environment with `python3 -m venv env && source env/bin/activate`
 7. Run `pip install -r requirements.txt`
 8. Run the bot with `python3 automod.py config.yaml`

+# Configuration options
+You can edit the YAML-format configuration file to set which Detoxify labels you want to monitor and at which threshold values you want to report status updates.
+Detoxify scores are like probabilities, so setting a number like 0.8 means report if the model is 80% sure that an update is toxic.
+Though not shown in the example file, Detoxify has a `sexual_explicit` label that could be used to flag NSFW language in instances where that behavior violates server rules.
+Adding this label to the config file would include it in the list of attributes to monitor; likewise the bot will not pay attention to attributes that are removed from the list.

 # Limitations
 Currently the bot only works in English.
 It also does nothing with images.
 See [issues](https://github.com/umm-maybe/fediautomod/issues) for discussion.